AlexStrNik/OpenLava/Packages/LavaSerpent/README.md

     """
 ```

-Here's the updated section of the `README.md` including a note and usage example for the simple CLI:

----

 ## 🧰 Command-Line Interface (CLI)

 LavaSerpent includes a simple CLI for packing and unpacking animations directly from the terminal.